 Hexetidine is a broad spectrum antimicrobial.
 It is active both in vivo and in vitro, against gram positive and negative bacterium, as well as yeasts (Candida albicans) and fungi.

 Hydrocortisone is the main glucocorticoid secreted by the adrenal cortex.
 Hydrocortisone is an anti-inflammatory steroid.
 Its anti-inflammatory action is due to reduction in the vascular component of the inflammatory response and reduction in the formation of inflammatory fluid and cellular exudates.

-Hydrogen peroxide is an oxidising agent used as an antiseptic, disinfectant, and deodorant.
-It has weak antibacterial activity and is also effective against viruses, including HIV.
-It also has a mild haemostatic action.
-It owes its antiseptic action to its ready release of oxygen when applied to tissues, but the effect lasts only as long as the oxygen is being released and is of short duration; in addition the antimicrobial effect of the liberated oxygen is reduced in the presence of organic matter.
-The mechanical effect of effervescence is probably more useful for wound cleansing than the antimicrobial action.
+Hydrogen peroxide is used as a disinfectant and deodorant.
+It releases oxygen when applied to tissues, the effect lasts only as long as the oxygen is being released and is of short duration.
+The antimicrobial effect of the liberated oxygen is reduced in the presence of organic matter.

 Metronidazole is an anti-infectious drug belonging to the pharmacotherapeutic group of nitroimidazole derivatives, which have effect mainly on strict anaerobes.
 This effect is probably caused by interaction with DNS and different metabolites.